Anti-Bullying Policy

 Britten School utilizes a three tier framework evidence based public health approach to bullying prevention.
 The tiers are as follows:

-Tier One– Includes universal prevention which is school wide systems for all students, staff and settings.
-These include twice weekly social skills groups, weekly all school community meeting, structured classrooms and continuous supervision of students based on a low faculty to student ratio.
+Tier One- Includes universal prevention which is school wide systems for all students, staff, and settings.
+These include twice weekly social skills groups, monthly all school community meeting, structured classrooms and continuous supervision of students based on a low faculty to student ratio.
 Faculty training on bullying prevention will occur throughout the school year.
-During October which is Bullying Prevention Month, school-wide assemblies and Pledge Days will be planned.
+During October, which is Bullying Prevention Month, school wide assemblies and Pledge Days will be planned.
+The Reynolds Bully Victimization Scales for Schools (RBVSS) will be administered biannually, in October and May, to students in grades 3 through 12 to measure the impact of bullying behaviors and victimization among students, provide insight into the social and emotional climate of our school community, and identify at-risk students that may benefit from additional intervention.

 Tier Two- Includes selective prevention which is specialized group intervention and supports for students with risky behavior such as changing a student’s classroom placement or assigning seating on bus to and from school and requesting additional supervision on a school bus.
 Faculty also provides small group processing for bus related incidents and peer mediation when clinically appropriate.